-The ruling a South African court in which they have directed that the liquidation process be halted needs sober reflection.
+The ruling by a South African court in which they have directed that the liquidation process be halted needs sober reflection.

 In my previous articles I saw a long legal battle coming over this process.

-Our government must try all means to avoid taking steps that may result in us Compensating Vedanta after all the anguish they have made us go through.
+Our government must try by all means to avoid taking steps that may result in us Compensating Vedanta after all the anguish they have made us go through.